 Jiu Jitsu is a lot of fun.
 Yes, Jiu Jitsu is challenging, but it's also a lot of fun.
 It's difficult to compare the pleasure of having a good training session or catching a new submission to anything else.

 Yes, with the growing popularity of the art, finding a school near you is getting easier and easier.
 The majority of them have a free trial, sometimes one lesson, but occasionally a week.
 Normally, you may sign up for the trial on the website or send an email or call the academy.

 At Shibusa Jiu Jitsu Studio we offer a no-obligation, complimentary 1-to-1 private lesson if you are brand new to Jiu Jitsu.
-We also have a special one-week discounted trial offer for Canberra residents where you can try all our classes before deciding to join.

 Traditionally, the Jiu Jitsu student practices in a Gi, a martial arts uniform similar to a judo outfit.
 It consists of pants, a heavy cotton jacket and a white belt.
 For hygienic purposes, some schools may also require a compression top/rashguard to be worn under your uniform.
 A regular t-shirt would also do the trick, but they stretch too far and are destroyed after a few lessons, so polyester lasts much longer.